Mukhtar Ahmed (cricketer)

-Mukhtar Ahmed (born 20 December 1992) is a Pakistani cricketer, who plays domestic cricket for Southern Punjab.
+Mukhtar Ahmed (born 20 December 1992) is a Pakistani-born cricketer who played for the Pakistan national cricket team in 2015 before retiring in 2023 to join Major League Cricket.

 Domestic career

 He was the leading run-scorer for Rawalpindi in the 2018–19 Quaid-e-Azam One Day Cup, with 434 runs in seven matches.

 International career

 He made his Twenty20 International debut for Pakistan against Bangladesh on 24 April 2015.
 His first T20 international fifty came in his second match against Zimbabwe in Lahore on 22 May 2015.
 For this innings he was named man of the match.
-Two days later in the second match of two in the series, he once again scored a fifty and was named man of the match, and finally won the player of the series award as well.
+Two days later in the second match of two in the series, he once again scored a fifty and was again named man of the match, and finally won the player of the series award as well.